daver234/Recipe-Finder/README.md

 * Caching of images for better performance.
 Loading of a default image while network requests underway.
 * Separate utilities for colors, constants and reachability.
 * Cell configuration in cell class not view controller.
+* CoreData is used to store and retrieve data for use when the app is offline.
 * MVVM architecture for shrinking size of ViewControllers and separating data management from the view controllers into the views.
-* ...

 ---

 Additional Work To Do
 * Add more unit and UI tests - a few included now.
 * Continue working on documentation
-* Improve offline.
-Perhaps store more than 30
 * Delete search terms from table view
 * Further testing
 * Consider converting struct Recipe data model to all core data
-* Consider dropping RecipeDetail and update Recipe for ingredients
+* Consider adding fetchedResultsController instead of in-memory data structures
 * Testing on iOS 9 and iOS 10
 * CoreData testing on iOS 9
-* More testing on offline , recipe detail loading and scrolling
 * Fetch more recipe pages for iOS 9.
 Now only iOS 10 and above
 * Test and adjust for iPad, landscape and different screen sizes.
 Development was done primarily on a iPhone 7 Plus device and simulator and a iPhone 6 device.
 All other variants need testing.
 * Look for refactoring and code clean up opportunities
 * Additional inline code documentation
 * More work on error handling
 * Better logging of debug and error messages
-* Checks for odd search strings for searching and file saving
+* Checks for odd search strings for searching.
+* Filter and adjust for bad recipe titles...seen a few with special characters.
 * Review offline storage limits and add checks for hitting limits
-* ...

 Copyright Dave Rothschild November 2017.
 Not for commercial use.